BrielleChristabel/python-fundamentals-local/README.md

 ### 🌷 About Me
 I’m currently studying *Python Fundamentals* and building my foundation to become an *NLP Engineer* — blending creativity, logic, and intention in every project.

-💭 "I believe code should not only work — it should feel elegant and purposeful."
+💭 "I believe code should not only work — A wild mind and disciplined eyes."
 💗 Based in creativity, driven by curiosity, and inspired by simplicity.

 ---